 GOVERNMENT 2390.
-POLICTICS, PROCESS, AND POLICY: STATE AND LOCAL.
+POLITICS, PROCESS, AND POLICY: STATE AND LOCAL.

-This course traces the philosophical and practical contours of legislating in the federal system.
-Special attention will be paid to the United States Congress and the Texas Legislature, as well as to structures of local governance.
+This course traces the philosophical and practical contours of policy-making in the federal system, focused at the state and local level.
+Special attention will be paid to structures of state and local governance in the State of Texas.
 Spring.